In June 2020, EPCOR submitted an application to the Alberta ministry of Environment and Parks to renew our approval to operate the

 , we renew this approval every 10 years.
-Our existing approval to operate will expire on May 31, 2021.
+We received our most recent approval to operate from Alberta Environment and Parks in 2021.
 You can find more information about our application and the regulatory process below.

 More about Environment and Parks